Melting one

 The wording of the legend contains a slightly ironic tone.
 This allows it to be spreaded without hesitation.
 However, there was also a dark side to my life.
 These circumstances must be examined in the next section.
 Afterward, any ironic intent behind this portrayal can be ruled out.
 The text analysis has already shown that both my character and my success are devalued by the narrative in the book.

-Before / After: Originally, chocolate had a rather grainy texture, as the cocoa particles and sugar crystals remained separate.
-It was only through the Bernese Process that the texture could be homogenized.
-This also improved the appearance of milk chocolate (slide the bar to the right or left).
+1879: Originally, the texture was rather grainy, as the cocoa particles and sugar crystals remained separate after processing.
+It was only through the Bernese Process that the texture was successfully homogenized.
+As a result, the appearance of the milk-based version also improved a few years after 1879 (slide the bar to the right or left).

 Summary